-Founder of Estudio Nuboso, Ela is a Panamanian visual / performance artist and human ecologist.
-Fascinated by our relationship with the environment, creativity, collectivity and its transformative potential in daily life, she facilitates various forms of exchange between the arts, sciences and communities.
+Panamanian artist and founder of Estudio Nuboso.
+Fascinated by humans relationship with the environment, creativity, collectivity and its transformative potential in daily life, she facilitates various forms of exchange between art, culture, the natural sciences and communities.
 She currently shares her time between Berlin and panama and works on building bridges between rural and urban, local and global cultural contexts to extend the dialogue between art & ecological thought and action. visit her website

 Rose Marie Cromwell

 Rose is a photographic and social practice artist.
 She has published and exhibited her artwork internationally, and is also a founder of Cambio Creativo, a grassroots educational platform based in Coco Solo, Panama.
 For more info on her work click THIS

 Sculptor, creator, and co-founder of EcoStudio, Anne Dillon is a thoroughly modern woman of the tropics.
 Having first dabbled in Jewelry Design, Anne opted instead to pursue her studies in Sculpture at the Savannah College of Art & Design.
 Her education at SCAD’s Savannah, Atlanta, and France campuses exposed Anne to an array of history, ideas and concepts, materials, techniques and tools.
 After completing her studies, Anne returned to Panama to teach art to children, to pursue freelance art and communication projects, and to amplify her talents as inventor and constructor.
 Anne currently dedicates her talents at Fundación Gunn Hill Panamá, establishing the first creative center for the Arts & Sustainability in Panama, to be known as EcoStudio Las Cruces.